scotthlin/datasciencecoursera/3_Getting_Data/Course_Project/README.md

 The files contained in this repo includes:

+tidydata.txt <- the output file for the course project

+run_analysis.R <- the code used to make the project.
+This pulled data from the samsung data set, combined only the mean/standard deviation columns and summarized the dataset into a tidy dataset per subject and per activity.
+Along the way, I also renamed the columns and activity numbers appropriately.

+run_analysisme.R <- exact same file, just with the working directory changed so I can work locally.
+Please ignore for grading.

+codebook.txt <- codebook for this assignment.

-tidydata.txt <- the output file for the course project run_analysis.R <- the code used to make the project ./UCI HAR Dataset/ <- folder where all the files are pulled from
+./UCI HAR Dataset/ <- folder where all the files are pulled from

 ##Special Notes